opencast/opencast/docs/guides/admin/docs/modules/awss3archive.md

 S3 archiving is done on a Snapshot level, that is a mediapackage ID + version.
 Because of the way that the Asset Manager handles snapshots, all newly created snapshots are *always* local.
 Creating a snapshot of a mediapackage with non local data will download *all* related snapshots for that mediapackage which can incur significant costs.
-S3 archiving is meant to be a cost reduction, and storage expansion tool, rather than then primary storage for your asset manager.
+S3 archiving is meant to be a cost reduction, and storage expansion tool, rather than hot storage where lots of reads and writes will occur.
 Therefore, most adopters do not want to immediately (ie, at the end of your default workflow) offload your recordings to S3!
-Instead, we suggest using the TimedMediaArchiver (org.opencastproject.assetmanager.impl.TimedMediaArchiver.cfg) to offload your recordings after sufficient time that further modification of the recording is unlikely.
+Instead, we suggest using the `TimedMediaArchiver` as configured in `/etc/org.opencastproject.assetmanager.impl.TimedMediaArchiver.cfg` to offload your recordings after sufficient time that further modification of the recording is unlikely.

 If you do need to create an additional workflow, a substantially better approach than restoring snapshots involves